 As Tides General Counsel, Amanda keeps Tides in legal compliance and manages organizational risk so our partners can focus on making social change.
 Amanda also serves as Managing Director for The Advocacy Fund, the 501 (c)(4) entity in the Tides family of organizations, where she oversees the programmatic and financial operations for the social welfare organization.
 Before that, she worked for Ernst & Young providing nonprofit organizations with tax consulting, advisory and compliance services.
 Amanda is on the Board of Directors for the San Francisco Lesbian, Gay, Bisexual, Transgender Community Center where she formerly served as co-chair, and she also serves on the Board of Directors of the ACLU of Northern California.
 Prior to law school, Amanda completed a Master of Arts in Education while teaching middle school and wrote her thesis on why culturally and linguistically diverse students opt out of gifted and talented programs.
 Amanda is a member of the California State Bar and graduated with a Master of Laws in Taxation cum laude and Juris Doctor from University of San Diego School of Law.

-Ben Malley, Legal and Political Advisor
+Ben Malley, Political Program Manager

-Ben Malley is Legal and Political Advisor to Tides/The Advocacy Fund where he specializes in advising and starting up 501c4 organizations and provides consulting to donors.
+Ben Malley is Political Program Manager to Tides/The Advocacy Fund where he specializes in advising and starting up 501c4 organizations and provides consulting to donors.
 He created The Advocacy Fund’s c4 Expansion Project, making available seed funding, c4 fiscal sponsorship, legal compliance support, and political consulting services to existing c3 advocacy groups to startup and scale a partner c4 organization.
 Ben has spent time at Alliance for Justice focusing on non-profit lobbying and compliance issues, worked in legislative affairs for the statewide California advocacy group Tenants Together, as policy director to a San Francisco political campaign, and for an MP in Canadian Parliament.
 He is a graduate of University California, Hastings College of the Law and lives in San Francisco.

 Kathryn Snyder, Senior Advisor